grindsa/dkb-robo/README.md

      'type': 'creditcard'}}
 ```

-to get the list of transaction for a checking account or a credit card use the follwing method
+to get the list of transaction for a certain checking account or a credit card use the following method
 ```
-tlist = DKB.get_transactions(dkb_br, link, type, date_from, date_to)
+tlist = DKB.get_transactions(link, type, date_from, date_to)
 ```
-* dkb_br - the reference to the formerly created mechanicalsoup browser object
 * link - link to get transactions for a specific account - see former step if you do not know how to get it
 * type - account type (either "account" or "creditcard") - see former step if you do not know how to get it
 * date_from - start date in European notation (DD.MM.YYYY)
 * date_to   - end date in European notation (DD.MM.YYYY)

-this method returns a list of transactions in the below form
+this method returns a list of transactions in the below format
 ```
 > from pprint import pprint
 > pprint(tlist)